OUR OWN ERROR

 ‘I’ve a feeling that the tectonic plates underlying all religious traditions are shifting.
 Something new will emerge, but what it will be I do not know.
 It’ll be for future generations to make the discoveries,’ says Miriam.

 ‘Come and see me in a week or two if you can spare the time,’ she says.
 ‘I’ll want to show you something you’ve never seen before.’

 ‘You’ll see it on my coffee table in my living room.
 I decided as I was giving my lecture this evening that I would take that photo from the bank and have it framed.
 It will be a tangible reminder to me of those invisible spirits who watch over me.
 I guess they still look on me as their much loved only child and treasured grand-daughter.
 My fond memories of them and my love for them have never waned.’

-A slightly modified version of this fictional story was submitted to the 2010 Moment Magazine – Karma Foundation Short Fiction Contest and is reproduced here with their permission.
+A slightly modified version of this fictional story was submitted to the 2010 Moment Magazine – Karma Foundation Short Fiction Contest.
+The author has permission from Moment Magazine to reproduce his story.

 It can be found on his website http://myhome.iolfree.ie/~andrewfurlong/